Easy Fried Donuts | German Pfannkuchen

 Instructions

-• In a medium bowl or the bowl of a standmixer, combine the very warm milk, butter, flour, yeast, sugar, vanilla sugar, salt, and the egg.
+• Using a medium mixing bowl and electric hand mixer (or in the bowl of a stand mixer), combine the very warm milk, butter, flour, yeast, sugar, vanilla sugar, salt, and the egg.

-• If the dough is too wet, add enough flour to make a uniform dough that does not stick to the bowl.
+• If the dough is too wet, mix in 1 tablespoon flour at a time until you have a uniform dough that does not stick to the bowl.

 • On a lightly floured surface, roll out the dough.
 With a knife or pizza wheel, cut out squares or any shape you like.

-• In a pot, heat about 1 quart of lard to about 325˚F.
+• In a large frying pot, heat about 1 quart of lard to about 325˚F.

 • In small batches, fry the the squares until golden-brown on both sides.

-• With a slotted spoon, transfer the doughnuts to a cooling rack covered with paper towels.
+• With a slotted spoon, transfer the fried donuts to a cooling rack covered with paper towels.

 Notes

-• these taste best when enjoyed fresh but they will last for a few days at room temperature
+• These taste best when enjoyed fresh but if stored in an airtight container, they will last for a few days at room temperature.

 Nutrition